 Beaver Meadow Wildlife Management Area | Woodrous, Southwest of Picton |

-Boardwalks, viewing platforms and benches have been built to increase your enjoyment of this unique dune habitat and the coastal wetland pannes.
+Boardwalks, viewing platforms and benches have been built to increase the enjoyment of this unique dune habitat and the coastal wetland pannes.
 Stay on the boardwalks and trails to reduce impact to the dunes and to avoid Poison Ivy which is often present.

-Twelve interpretive stations mark this 2-kilometre nature loop along the shores of the Outlet River.
-Trail stops include lookouts over the marsh.
+Sandbanks Cedar Sands Nature Trail has 12 interpretive stations on its 2-kilometre nature loop.
+The trail is along the shores of the Outlet River with stops including lookouts over the marsh.

-This conservation area has approximately 4 kilometres of trails that pass a former quarry and dock.
+Massassauga Point Conservation Area has 4 kilometres of trails passing a former quarry and dock.
 The conservation area protects a rare Burr Oak Savannah, a type of mixed woodland-grassland ecosystem.

-This conservation area features a climb up a 40-metre ridge to reach the viewpoint looking over Picton.
-The trail network has over 20 kilometres of trails both for hiking and mountain biking.
+Macaulay Mountain Conservation Area features a climb up a 40-metre ridge to reach the viewpoint looking over Picton.
+The trail network has over 7 kilometres of trails.

-The 70-acre area includes a 20-metre high limestone bluff giving a panoramic view of Prince Edward Bay and the cobblestone beach below.
-See ruins of limestone granaries that were used for barley storage during the prosperous “Barley Days” in the late 1800’s.
-You’ll find about 1.5 kilometres of hiking trails.
+The 70-acre Little Bluff Conservation Area includes a 20-metre high limestone bluff giving a panoramic view of Prince Edward Bay and the cobblestone beach below.
+See ruins of limestone granaries used for barley storage during the prosperous “Barley Days” in the late 1800’s.
+There are about 1.5 kilometres of hiking trails.

-Two short trails lead from the parking lot to an observation platform over a large wetland.
+At Beaver Meadow Wildlife Management Area, 2 short trails lead from the parking lot to an observation platform over a large wetland.
 The wetland is home to a variety of birds and other wildlife and many plant species.

 Prince Edward Point National Wildlife Area

-One of Canada’s first National Wildlife Areas, it was extensively cleared and farmed in the 19th century.
+The area was extensively cleared and farmed in the 19th century.
 The natural Red Cedar Savannah and woodlands are gradually being reestablished.
 Swamp and marshland plants are taking hold in the wetter areas.
 The only trees remaining from the original 19th century stands are Eastern White Cedars along the shore.

-The area is globally recognized as important to the seasonal migrations of many bird species.
+The Prince Edward Point Bird Observatory, founded in 1995, is a very successful bird banding station.
+The observatory was established in the wildlife area since the area is globally recognized as important to the seasonal migrations of many bird species.
 Its plentiful mussels and native shellfish provide feasts for many migrating birds.

 No other location on the Canadian side of Lake Ontario shows such high numbers of birds during migration.
 More than 300 species have been recorded here, including songbirds, waterfowl, owls and hawks.
 Migrations are recorded each season by both professional and volunteer observers.